Morris E. Lasker

 Morris Edward Lasker (July 17, 1917 – December 25, 2009) was a United States district judge of the United States District Court for the Southern District of New York.

-Education and career
+Early life and career

 Lasker was born in Hartsdale, New York and attended the Horace Mann School.
 He received a Bachelor of Arts degree from Harvard College in 1938 and a Bachelor of Laws from Yale Law School in 1941.
 He was a staff attorney of United States Senate Committee Investigating National Defense Programs from 1941 to 1942.
 He was in the United States Army Air Forces during World War II from 1942 to 1946 and became a major.
 He served in France.
 He was in private practice in New York City from 1946 to 1968, also serving as a town attorney of New Castle from 1955 to 1957, and as a justice of the peace for New Castle from 1957 to 1958.